HL7/bulk-data/input/pagecontent/export.md

 ##### Group Membership Request Pattern

-To obtain an new and updated resources for patients in a group, as well as all data for patients who have joined the group since a prior query, a client can use following pattern:
+To obtain new and updated resources for patients in a group, as well as all data for patients who have joined the group since a prior query, a client can use following pattern:

 - Initial Query (eg. on 1/1/2020):